If you’re a current learner or employer and have coronavirus-related questions, click here for the COVID-19 dedicated live chat.

 Students looking to apply for an Advanced Learner Loan or Student Finance can continue to do so through the Student Loans Company website.

-Yes, during the lockdown period we will be holding virtual open events.
+Yes, we will be holding virtual open events.
 Go to the events section on our website to find out more.

 WHAT WILL THE COLLEGE PUT IN PLACE TO MANAGE SAFEGUARDING?